oamg/leapp-repository/docs/source/faq.md

 ## What is an actor and what does it do?

-An actor in the realm of the Leapp project is a step that is executed within a workflow.
+An {py:class}`~leapp.actors.Actor` in the realm of the Leapp project is a step that is executed within a workflow.
 Actors define what kind of data they expect and what kind of data they produce.

 One of the use cases for actors is to scan the system and provide the discoveries to other actors through messages.
 Other actors consume these messages to make decisions, apply changes to the system, or process the information to produce new messages.